microsoft/Windows-IoT-Samples/SerialUART/CS/README.md

 You will need:

-* 1 X USB-to-TTL module (This is what we will connect to our Up-Board.
+* 1 X USB-to-TTL module (This is what we will connect to our Upboard.
 We used [this Silicon Labs CP2102 based USB-to-TTL module](http://www.amazon.com/gp/product/B00LODGRV8))

 * 1 X USB-to-TTL cable (This will connect to our PC.
 We used [this one](http://www.adafruit.com/products/954))